Helinskii/Slate/README.md

-This is my first note-taking webpage.
-Still trying to implement local storage using JSON.
+This is a basic note-taking app.
+It stores your notes locally on your computer.

 - Helinski